-If you feel uncomfortable every time stock prices fluctuate wildly, or if you feel distressed seeing your portfolio has lost 10% in value, or if you have the urge to sell just because everyone is selling, you probably should review the basics of investing.
+If you feel uncomfortable every time stock prices fluctuate wildly, or if you feel distressed seeing you’ve lost money, or if you feel the urge to sell just because everyone is selling, you probably should review the basics of investing.

-If you want to assess if you are fit to invest in stocks, ask yourself these three (3) questions.
+If you want to know if you are fit to invest in stocks, then ask yourself these questions before you begin investing in stocks.

 1. What’s my investment objective?

-You must first assess what your investment objectives are.
+You must first identify what your investment objective really is.
 Determining the reason why you’re investing in the first place can properly match you to the asset you should be investing in.

 1. Capital Preservation.
-The most conservative strategy, the primary goal of “capital preservation” is to prevent risk of loss.
+This is the most conservative strategy and the primary goal of “capital preservation” is to prevent loss of capital.

 2. Current Income.
 “Current income” is the strategy of getting the fastest return on one’s investment.
 The return does not have to be extremely high; just enough to produce a level of income that can cover one’s living expenses on a regular basis.

 3. Capital Appreciation.
-If your goal is to grow capital, this can be described as “capital appreciation”.
-The ultimate goal of capital appreciation is to produce a high level of return but do note that this also entails higher risk of loss.
+If you want to grow your capital, this can be described as “capital appreciation”.
+The ultimate goal is to produce a high level of return that would increase your money, but do note that this strategy also entails higher risk of loss.

 4. Total Return.
 “Total return” is the goal of growing your capital through both capital appreciation and reinvestment of that appreciation.

-If your investment objective is capital preservation, ideal investment options could be time deposits, low-yielding bonds, money market funds, and other similar assets with low risk.
+If your investment objective is Capital Preservation, ideal investment options for you could be time deposits, low-yielding bonds, money market funds, and other similar assets with low risk.
 These assets are relatively safe and can help protect one’s capital.
-Stocks, with their inherent risky characteristic, may not be for you since losses are possible in stock investing.
+Stocks, with their inherent risky characteristic, are not for you since losses could happen in stock investing.

-If your goal is current income, stocks, especially dividend-paying stocks, might be for you.
+If your goal is Current Income, your options are stocks, especially dividend-paying stocks.
 The dividend payments from these stocks can help cover your living expenses on a regular basis.

 (A listing of Philippine Stock Exchange index (PSEi) stocks and their dividend payout ratios are in the article List of Dividend Paying Stocks in the Philippines.)